TTT-2/docs/docs/developers/content-creation/creating-a-class.md

 # Creating a Class

+Make sure to check out our [basics guide](https://docs.ttt2.neoxult.de/developers/basics/creating-an-addon/) if you have general questions about creating addons for TTT2.

 To create a class, the function `CLASS.AddClass(name, classData, conVarData)` has to be called on both client and server.

 ```lua